 While Walker was emptying the cash register in the front of the store, police officer Edward Conway, 39, and his partner entered the rear of the store.
-Ginyard met them there with gunfire.
-Conway was killed.
+Ginyard met them there with gunfire, killing Conway.

 Ginyard, 25, and Walker, 24, both Southern-born migrants, had extensive criminal records for property and gun crimes and were on parole at the time of the killing.

 Immediately after the killing, police in East Liberty put out a dragnet, “one of the most thorough in the history of the city,” arresting at least 25 Black men.
 Included was William Walker.
 Under intensive questioning by police, Walker confessed and implicated Ginyard.

 Shortly afterwards, Ginyard was arrested in his Brushton home.

 Walker, who claimed that he was unaware of any plan to use deadly force, pleaded guilty to murder on October 9, 1939, and testified against Ginyard.
 He was sentenced to life imprisonment in Western Penitentiary.